SimpleSam69/MyPinochle/README.md

-# This is MyPinochle's         # README.md This turns out to be pretty intuitive, so instructions won't be necessary
+# This is MyPinochle's         # README.md This turns out to be pretty intuitive, so instructions won't be necessary.
+Just do your best to get all your melds